Shopify Review 2023

 Shopify Discounts & Coupons

 Shopify excels at its coupons, gift cards, and discounting features, which are available on all paid plans except Starter.
-Users can create coupon discount codes and coupons, including BOGO, that apply to specific products or categories, and you can limit those to specific groups, a specified number of uses, or a minimum order total.
+Users can create discount codes and coupons, including BOGO, that apply to specific products or categories, and you can limit those to specific groups, a specified number of uses, or a minimum order total.

 Developer Tools